amadeus4dev/developer-guides/docs/examples/prototypes.md

 Also, we have much more prototypes that developers in our community built and shared!

-Explore more in [GitHub](https://github.com/amadeus4dev) by searching keyword `prototype`, `demo` or `example`.
+Explore more in [GitHub](https://github.com/amadeus4dev) by searching the keyword `prototype`, `demo` or `example`.

-Blow list are available blog articles related to the external prototypes available in GitHub.
+Below are listed the available blog articles related to the external prototypes available in GitHub.